 During this time, the LSP has covered more than 2,150 nautical miles, shifting more than 700 nautical miles from its starting point.
 In land terms, the platform has covered 3981.8 kilometers and moved more than 1296.4 kilometers away from its starting point.

-The LSP "North Pole" has dimensions of 83.1 meters in length and 22.5 meters in width.
-The LSP has a displacement of 10,000 tons and a "heart" with a capacity of 4200 kW, and it can travel at a speed of 10 knots, or 18.52 kilometers per hour.
+The "North Pole" LSP has dimensions of 83.1 meters in length and 22.5 meters in width.
+The LSP has a displacement of 10,000 tons and a "heart" with a capacity of 4200 kW, it can travel at a speed of 10 knots, that is, 18.52 kilometers per hour.

 On board, there is everything necessary for autonomous accommodation, observation, and scientific research: from a medical unit with the ability to perform simple operations if necessary, to a gym and a cinema.
 There are 14 crew members and 34 scientific expedition staff working there.